8 of the Best Vegan Takeaways

 Whether you’re looking to brunch on a health kick or indulge in an alternative way, our Veganuary guide to south west London will inspire you

-With over a million participants since its launch in 2014, 98% of whom would recommend participation to a friend, Veganuary continues to go from strength to strength among those looking to actively manage and assess their environmental impact, personal health and knowledge.
-With a host of restaurants offering plant-based alternatives, from meat substitutes to vegetable-centric cuisine, there’s never been a better time to try out these local Veganuary takeaways.
+Vegan cuisine continues to go from strength to strength among those looking to manage their environmental impact and health.
+With a host of restaurants offering plant-based alternatives, from meat substitutes to vegetable-centric cuisine, there’s never been a better time to try out these local vegan takeaways.

-This forward-thinking Italian has built on its strong existing following (with an initial opening on North London’s Holloway Road followed by Islington and Box Park Wembley outlets) with a Wandsworth pizza haven.
-Their Veganuary offering, The Red Vegana, combines tomato, garlic, oregano, roasted peppers, red onions and olives, available on a choice of bases.
+This forward-thinking Italian has built on its strong existing following (with an initial opening on North London’s Holloway Road followed by Islington and Box Park Wembley outlets) with a Wandsworth and Balham pizza haven.
+Their Veganuary offering includes The Red Vegana, combining tomato, garlic, oregano, roasted peppers, red onions and olives, available on a choice of bases.

 Cook & Thief